 Sustainable solutions have worked alongside traditional policing methods resulting in only 3 further offences within the target area between December and March.
-Security officers which were one of the responses identified,
+Security officers which were one of the responses identified, disturbed the offenders during two of these offences.

-There was a 75% reduction in offences for the period November 2006 to

-March 2007 (inclusive) on the previous 5 month period.
+There was a 75% reduction in offences for the period November 2006 to March 2007 (inclusive) on the previous 5 month period.

 The reduction was in fact much more dramatic as it had been identified that prior to November 2006 there had been significant under-reporting of crime.
 As a result of building confidence amongst the local businesses all offences were subsequently being reported (this was confirmed through direct contact with each company in February 2007 when they confirmed they were suffering no thefts and would report all offences in the future).
 As a result we now had a true picture of incidents in the area.
+The following graph shows a monthly breakdown and significant reduction of offences.